deryayigit/ceng-foundations/differential-equations/README.md

 With these principles in mind, this repository explains differential equation types and provides their code implementations.
 The programming structure is designed such that the **type of the differential equation is known by the user**, and the program receives the required expressions as inputs accordingly.

+### Proposed Approach

+This project follows a **two-stage implementation strategy** for solving ordinary differential equations.

+---

+## 1. Python-Based Analytical & Prototyping Stage

-The implementation follows this approach:
+The application follows the workflow below:

-1. The user first identifies the type of the differential equation (order, degree, linearity, homogeneity, etc.).
+- The user first determines the **type of the differential equation**
+  (e.g. order, linearity, homogeneity, separability).

+- Based on the selected type, the program requests the required elements such as
-2. The program then requests the necessary functions, coefficients, or initial values based on the selected type.
+  functions, coefficients, or initial conditions.

-3. Finally, the equation is solved using the appropriate analytical or numerical method.
+- The equation is then solved using the **appropriate analytical or numerical method**.

-Due to the need for low-level control and precision in numerical computations, **C and C++** were chosen, while **Python** was additionally used for flexibility and ease of testing.
+Python is chosen for this stage due to its **flexibility**, **rapid prototyping capability**, and **ease of testing**.
+Symbolic computation libraries allow the mathematical structure of differential equations and solution methods to be expressed clearly and transparently, making Python ideal for validating solution logic and methodology.

+This stage primarily focuses on:

+- Understanding equation classifications
+- Verifying analytical solution procedures
+- Designing solver logic in a readable and extensible form

+---

+## 2. Parser-Based Numerical Solver (C / C++)

+In the second stage, the system shifts to a more **automated and low-level approach**:

+- The differential equation type is **detected automatically** from the user-provided equation.
+- The equation is parsed syntactically using a **custom-written expression parser**.
+- Solutions are obtained primarily through **numerical methods**, without relying on high-level symbolic libraries.

 Overall, this repository serves as a comprehensive study intended to understand differential equation solution techniques from an engineering perspective and to develop their algorithmic counterparts.